 Best bookshelf speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best bookshelf speakers you can buy in 2021.

 Big speakers might give you the meatiest sound, but not everyone has the space, budget or inclination for a set of floorstanders.
-Instead, a small set of speakers can give you a pretty amazing listening experience without taking up so much room real estate/
+Instead, a smaller set of speakers can give you a pretty amazing listening experience without taking up so much room real estate/

 They're known as bookshelf (or sometimes standmount) speakers.
 And as the name suggests, they're small enough to fit on a bookshelf, on stands, on a desk or a table.

 But a bookshelf isn't necessarily where you should put them.
-Some speakers demand a bit more space in order to perform at their best, so make sure you check the manufacturer's recommendations before buying, while crucially all of these speakers will benefit from a dedicated pair of speaker stands.
+Some speakers demand a bit more space in order to perform at their best, so make sure you check the manufacturer's recommendations before buying – all of these speakers will benefit from a dedicated pair of speaker stands.

 The KEF LS50 Metas don’t look any different from the LS50s, and in many ways they aren’t.
 The company considered revising that beautifully made enclosure but concluded that little could be improved.